 “However, a complementary relationship is when you have an extrovert and an introvert who complement each other because the extrovert now has an audience, and the introvert who likes to watch and think, can watch and analyze the extrovert.”

-Respecting your extroverted roommate means accepting that their needs may be different from yours.
-They might need to come home and tell you about their day, then turn on the TV and invite friends over to unwind — so be a friend, and humor them.
+Another one of the most important tips for co living with any roommate is respecting each other.
+And respecting your extroverted roommate means accepting that their needs may be different from yours.
+They might need to come home and tell you about their day.
+Then turn on the TV and invite friends over to unwind.
+So be a friend, and humor them.

-But while you’re trying to be a good roommate, you should know it’s also totally OK (and recommended) to pay attention to your own needs.
+But while you’re trying to be a good roommate, one of the most underrated tips for co living is that it’s also totally OK (and recommended) to pay attention to your own needs.